 Academic Withdrawal: If a student employee withdraws from the University, the student’s employment as a “student employee” must end by the close of the pay period during which the student withdrew.
 Supervisors should make clear to student employees that it is the student’s responsibility to communicate changes in enrollment status to their supervisors.
 If the student drops all classes and continues working, the position must be changed to a temporary appointment.
 For more information on these options, contact Human Resources.

 Graduation: Graduating student employees may continue working in a student appointment through the end of the pay period in which graduation falls, but not beyond.
-Graduating students pre-registered or admitted for classes at Portland State University (e.g., graduate school) may remain a student employee during the intervening term.
+Graduating students pre-registered or admitted for classes at PSU (e.g., graduate school) may remain a student employee during the intervening term.
 Rules for international students may be different and the Office of International Affairs should be contacted with any questions.

-A note about Post Baccalaureate and Non-Degree-Seeking Students: PSU recognizes that students enrolled at PSU are at all stages of their educational careers, and there are many students who continue at the University after graduation in post-baccalaureate or non-degree-seeking status.
-These students must continue to meet the academic credit requirements to be eligible to hold student employment positions, and supervisors should regularly monitor their student employees who are not in matriculated programs.
-PSU is primarily focused on supporting the employment of students who are working to complete degree programs.
+Post Baccalaureate and Non-Degree-Seeking Students: There are many students who continue at the University after graduation in post-baccalaureate or non-degree-seeking status.
+These students must continue to meet the academic credit requirements to be eligible to hold student employment positions.

 The following instructions are provided in order to determine if your selected applicant for employment meets the minimum student enrollment requirements:

-- If you do not have access to the SFAREGF screen, you may request access through the EBAR (Electronic Banner Access Request) form.
-The form is available through HR at: http://oit.pdx.edu/ebar.
+- Go to the screen SFAREGF in BANNER.
+If you do not have access to the SFAREGF screen, you may request it through the RBAR (Role-Based Access Request) form.
+See instructions at: www.pdx.edu/oit/banner.

-- In Banner use the form SFAREGQ.
-Input the four digit year followed by 01 for Winter term, 02 for Spring term, 03 for Summer term or 04 for Fall term.
-For example: 201202 would be Winter term 2012.
+- Input the four digit year followed by 01 for Winter term, 02 for Spring term, 03 for Summer term or 04 for Fall term.
+For example: 201601 would be Winter term 2016.